MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/gmsa-aks-ps-module.md

 ## Setup Azure Key Vault and Azure user-assigned Managed Identity

 Azure Key Vault (AKV) will be used to store the credential used by the Windows nodes on AKS to communicate to the Active Directory Domain Controllers.
-A Managed Identity (MI) will be used to provide proper access to AKV for your Windows Nodes.
+A Managed Identity (MI) will be used to provide proper access to AKV for your Windows nodes.

 ### Create the Azure key vault